How Prepared Are You For A Medical Emergency? [Surprising Survey Results]

-After all, haven't most of us been in (or at least driven past) a major car accident before EMTs arrived?
+After all, haven't most of us been in (or at least driven past) a significant car accident before EMTs arrived?
 I suspect we would have done better to ask the question differently.
-For example what percentage of people would have said yes if I had asked: “Have you ever been to the emergency room?”
+For example, what percentage of people would have said yes if I had asked: “Have you ever been to the emergency room?”

-Perhaps we just don't really think about these situations because they feel normal or perhaps the way each of us would define “emergency” is different … or maybe I just way overestimate how many of us have been there.
+Perhaps we don't think about these situations because they feel normal, or maybe the way each of us would define “emergency” is different … or perhaps I way overestimate how many of us have been there.

 Question 5: Do you regularly have emergency medical gear and/or equipment:

-Another question which is a little too vague to be clear.
+Here is another question that is a little too vague to be precise.
 How many people who took this survey would count ANY first-aid kit as qualifying.
-I would believe that 80% of people have a basic first aid kit in the home and 62.7% have one in their car.
-Sadly a basic first aid kit with bandaids, aspirin, and a few pieces of gauze don't really help in a major emergency with serious blood loss.
+I estimate that 80% of people have a basic first aid kit in the home, and 62.7% have one in their car.
+Sadly a basic first aid kit with bandaids, aspirin, and a few pieces of gauze doesn't help in a major emergency with profound blood loss.

-That said, I'm actually elated to see that almost 19% of people have some sort of medical kit on their person regularly.
+That said, I'm delighted to see that almost 19% of people regularly have some sort of medical kit on their person.
 That is better than I expected.

 Question 6: Which of the below procedures, conditions, or emergencies do you feel comfortable performing or addressing with your current level of training and knowledge

 The self-reported abilities of our audience are relatively high for the use of tourniquets and performing CPR.
-This makes sense to some degree, however I wonder how their self-reported comfort aligns with actual training and ability.
+These numbers make sense to some degree.
+However, I wonder how their self-reported comfort aligns with actual training and ability.

-For example, in training classes when I ask someone to apply a tourniquet I generally find that while most understand the basic concept enough to get the tourniquet on and apply some pressure many fail to actually do it properly.
+For example, when I ask someone to apply a tourniquet in training classes, I generally find that while most understand the basic concept enough to get the tourniquet on and apply some pressure, many fail to do it properly.

-Also worth noting, is the low percentage of people who feel comfortable with the use of a chest seal, a hemostatic dressing, or caring for someone with head trauma.
+Also worth noting is the low percentage of people who feel comfortable using a chest seal, a hemostatic dressing, or caring for someone with head trauma.

 Ask Yourself These Questions

 - Am I up to date on the latest advances in medical technology, gear, and application?
-This is an ever-evolving space and even the most highly trained professionals can struggle to keep up with the latest techniques and research.
+Trauma medicine is ever-evolving, and even the most highly trained professionals can struggle to keep up with the latest techniques and research.
 Am I due for a refresher?

-- Training aside, do I have major trauma kits/gear staged in the places where I'm most likely to need them?
-If I have a kitchen fire I don't want to run to the opposite side of the house to get a fire extinguisher.
-For that reason, I should have a trauma kit staged in various strategic places in my home, in each car, and to the best of my ability on or near my person at all times.
-This is different from a first aid kit that gets regular use.
-A trauma kit is staged for major emergencies and to ensure it has what you need it shouldn't be regularly accessed, moved, or picked through.
+- Training aside, do I have trauma kits/gear staged in the places where I'm most likely to need them?
+For example, if I have a kitchen fire, I don't want to run to the opposite side of the house to get a fire extinguisher.
+For that reason, I should have trauma kits staged in various strategic places, including in my home, car, and on or near my person at all times.
+A trauma kit is different from a first aid kit that gets regular use.
+Stage your trauma kit for significant emergencies.
+Then you can ensure it has what you need when you need it.
+Your trauma kit shouldn't be regularly accessed, moved, or picked through.

-- Do my loved ones and the people I care most about have a proper amount of training as well?
-If you are the one injured or if your loved ones are injured when you are not around; their skills and training become extremely critical.
+- Do my loved ones, and the people I care most about have a proper amount of training as well?
+If you are injured, or your loved ones are injured when you are not around, their skills and training become incredibly critical.